Blogging Isn’t Dead: Why Content Marketing Strategies Still Work

 If you produce high-quality content, other websites and blogs will include your link in their posts.
 This is called backlinking, or inbound links.
 This is extremely valuable and some would go as far as calling it the Internet’s currency.

-But not all backlinks are the same.
+But according to the SEO veterans at backlinks masters, not all backlinks are the same..
 If the website that links to you is favored by the search engine or high domain authority, you’re blog or website will climb much higher in the ranks.
 97% of companies that consistently blog get backlinks.